 What Does This Mean?
 “WordPress Website Not Secure”

-Have you seen this message “NOT SECURE”? in the browser address bar?
+Have you seen this message “NOT SECURE”? in your browser address bar?

-Why Is My WordPress Website Not Secure? is a valid concern and Your Website Is Not Secure is a scary message indeed, not only for you but for your site visitors.
-Chances are visitors to your site will run a mile if they see this warning when trying to connect to your site.
+Scary, not only for you but for your site visitors.
+Chances are visitors to your site will panic if they see this warning when trying to connect to your site.

 In July 2018 Google implemented a warning policy for websites that do not use an SSL Certificate.